 Some of our favorite winter things can also trigger reactions.
-Allergic Living gives the low-down on what to watch out for.
+Allergic Living details the holiday allergy facts and what to watch out for.

 1. Scented Candles

-The thought of cinnamon or vanilla wafting through the house may be appealing, but scented candles smell of big trouble for those with allergies or chemical sensitivities.
+The thought of cinnamon or vanilla wafting through the house may be appealing, but it’s a holiday allergy fact that scented candles smell of big trouble for those with allergies or chemical sensitivities.